-In mitigating the credit risks in swaps and derivative transactions, the Group enters into master agreements that provide for closeout and settlement netting arrangements with counterparties, whenever possible.
-A master agreement that governs all transactions between two parties, creates the greatest legal certainty that credit exposure will be netted.
-In effect, it enables the netting of outstanding obligations upon termination of outstanding transactions if an event of default occurs.
+In mitigating the credit risks in foreign exchange and derivative transactions, our Group enters into master agreements that provide for closeout netting with counterparties, whenever possible.
+A master agreement that governs all transactions between two parties, creates the greatest legal certainty that the netting of outstanding obligations can be enforced upon termination of outstanding transactions if an event of default occurs.